textmediallc/gitlab-intro/md/lab5_rebasing.md

 To squash the commits we need to leave the first commit as our base, and label the following 7 with squash.

 #### Commit Message
-As saving and quitting Vim we are shown a new Vim window which lists a combination of the 8 commit messages in the rebase.
+As saving and quitting, we are shown a new editor window which lists a combination of the 8 commit messages in the rebase.

 After saving the commit message the history will be modfied.
 You can see this using `git log --oneline`